mikedsharp/mds-chat-aggregator/README.md

 The service should now be running, with some API endpoints running on port http://localhost:3000 and the UI should be running on http://localhost:1234

-go to http://localhost:1234 to begin using the application
+Go to http://localhost:1234 to begin using the application.

 # Disclaimer